RTcmix/rtcmix.github.io/reference/standalone/CMIX.md

 All three commands can be run with various options:

 ```
+Usage:
-   Usage:  CMIX [options] [arguments] < minc_script.sco
+	CMIX [options] [arguments] < minc_script.sco
+or
+	CMIX [options] [arguments] -f minc_script.sco

 or, to use Perl instead of Minc:
     PCMIX [options] [arguments] < perl_script.pl
 or:
     PCMIX [options] perl_script.pl [arguments]

 or, to use Python:
     PYCMIX [options] [arguments] < python_script.py

     options:
        -i       run in interactive mode
        -n       no init script (interactive mode only)
        -o NUM   socket offset (interactive mode only)
        -c       enable continuous control (rtupdates)
       NOTE: -s, -d, and -e are not yet implemented
        -s NUM   start time (seconds)
        -d NUM   duration (seconds)
        -e NUM   end time (seconds)
        -f NAME  read score from NAME instead of stdin
                   (Minc and Python only)
        --debug  enter parser debugger (Perl only)
        -q       quiet -- suppress print to screen
        -Q       really quiet -- not even clipping or peak stats
        -h       this help blurb
     Other options, and arguments, passed on to parser.
 ```